20 minutes

 The

-animation curve makes it so the change in value happens right at the last moment of the animation.
+step leftanimation curve makes it so the change in value happens right at the last moment of the animation.

 Now, let’s animate the filled in portion of the face.